yycliang/pset-5/README.md

 To work on this problem set in Google Colab, copy the `pset-5` directory to your Google Drive.
 When working on a particular notebook, configure the notebook to use a GPU machine with `Runtime -> Change runtime type -> T4 GPU`.

+**Important**: Resources on Google Colab are limited!
+If you use the GPUs for too long (e.g., several hours), they may restrict your GPU access for a while.
+To avoid issues, please start this assignment early and close the notebook when you're not actively using it.
+You're also welcome to use your own GPUs.

 ## Grading

 Part 1: Representation learning